tardigradio/website/README.md

 * Profile pictures (gravatar)
 * User Likes
 * Comment Likes
-* Most liked Songs of the week on Home Page
 * Most liked Artists of the week on Home Page
 * Most discussed Songs of the week